-Evaluation is one of the cornerstones of a learning organisation because of its value in providing demonstrating the impact of our work and underpinning a learning environment that promotes a culture of enquiry for colleagues and young people.
-By tracking young people's progress, and understanding which approaches work, and which fail, we are able to improve how we work with individuals and as a service.
+Evaluation is one of the cornerstones of a learning organisation because of its value in demonstrating the impact of our work, and underpinning a learning environment that promotes a culture of enquiry for colleagues and young people.
+By tracking young people's progress, and understanding which approaches work, and which fail, we are able to improve the way in which we work with individuals and as a service.